-I am very excited about this book.
+I am very excited about this beat books.
 Bob Kaufman was one of the most fascinating Beat characters, and yet he is often downplayed in Beat history.
 His poetry was often spoken aloud rather than written down, and so most of it simply did not survive to be read and studied later.
 However, some thankfully did, and finally he has a collection:

-The Collected Poems of Bob Kaufman brings together every known surviving poem by this major African-American surrealist, including the three books published in his lifetime, Solitudes Crowded with Loneliness, Golden Sardine, and The Ancient Rain.
+The Collected Poems of Bob Kaufman brings together every known surviving poem by this major African-American surrealist, including the three beat books published in his lifetime, Solitudes Crowded with Loneliness, Golden Sardine, and The Ancient Rain.

 This book is edited by the very cool trio of Neeli Cherkovski, Raymond Foye, and Tate Swindell.